jklzz02/Cities-Rest-API/README.md

 ### City by multiple parameters

-It's possible to use more parameters to narrow the matching results
+To narrow the results, use multiple parameters.

 #### Example request with multiple parameters